mozilla-l10n/localizer-documentation/tools/pontoon/translate.md

 ![Translate in-context projects in the sidebar](/assets/images/pontoon/translate/translate_in_sidebar.png)

 Input your translation or review the suggestion and click `SAVE` or `SUGGEST`.
-Once your translation has saved, the editing space will refresh with the next string, and that string will be highlighted in the in-context view.
+Once your translation is saved, the editing space will move to the next string, and that string will be highlighted in the in-context view.

 To return to the list of strings in the sidebar, click `BACK TO LIST` at the top-left of the sidebar.